 Any new External Member appointments to the Corporation are a matter for the consideration of the Corporation as a whole.
-The Corporation has a Search Committee, which is responsible for the selection and nomination of any new external member for the Corporation's consideration.
+The Corporation has a Search Committee, which is responsible for the selection and nomination of any new External Member for the Corporation's consideration.
 The Corporation is responsible for ensuring that appropriate training is provided as required.

 External Members of the Corporation/external Co-Opted Members are initially appointed for a one-year term of office with a view to completing the full four-year term of office following recommendation from the Search Committee.
-An External member should not normally serve for more than two terms (or maximum of 8 years).
-However, the Corporation may reappoint an External member for further terms if there are special reasons.
+An External Member should not normally serve for more than two terms (or maximum of 8 years).
+However, the Corporation may reappoint an External Member for further terms if there are special reasons.
 Staff Members are appointed following staff elections and Student Members are appointed following student elections.

-Corporation performance
+Corporation performance including Training and Development

-The Corporation conducts a rigorous annual self-assessment of its own performance, taking into account feedback from Corporation Members, Executive Team, Chair of the Corporation review and Committee Self-Assessments, and this forms the basis of the Governance Self-Assessment Report and governance action plan.
-The Corporation carried out a self-assessment of its own performance for the year ended 31 July 2022 and the Governance Self-Assessment report and action plan were presented at the 3 November 2022 Corporation meeting.
+The Corporation conducts a rigorous annual self-assessment of its own performance, considering feedback from Corporation Members, Executive Team, Chair of the Corporation performance review and Committee Self-Assessments, and this forms the basis of the Governance Self-Assessment Report and governance action plan.
+The Corporation carried out a self-assessment of its own performance for the year ended 31 July 2023 and the Governance Self-Assessment report and action plan were presented at the 5 October 2023 Corporation meeting.